coreemu/core/docs/services.md

         return cls.startup

     @classmethod
-    def get_validate(cls, node):
+    def get_validate(cls, node: CoreNode) -> Tuple[str, ...]:
         """
         Provides a way to dynamically generate the validate commands from the node a service will run.
 Defaults to the class definition and can be left out entirely if not needed.

         :param node: core node that the service is being ran on
         :return: tuple of commands to validate service startup with